tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

   Name: data_priceUsd, dtype: float64
   ```

-End the review with the following reflective questions:
+If time remains, end the review by calling on students to answer the following reflective questions:

 * Does the concept of grouping to aggregate data make sense?

+    **Answer:** Yes.
+When aggregating data without groups, all of the data is aggregated.
+Grouping and then aggregating allows calculations to be executed against groups (i.e. January's stock data would be grouped and computed separate from February's).

 * How was working with more than one ticker in this activity?

+    **Answer:** Working with more than one ticker accelerates processing.
+Instead of analyzing one ticker at a time, data for all stocks can be put into one file, analyzed as individual groups, and then combined to create a single `DataFrame` object.

 * What are some examples of situations where data would need to be grouped and then aggregated?

-An example would be calculating average grade by students.
+    **Answer:** Calculating daily returns by quarter.

+    **Answer:** Calculating final grades for each student per class.

+    **Answer:** Calculating the number of horror movies released every decade between 1970 and 1990.

 - - -